 The surname Fealtman was first found in Middlesex at Feltham, today a suburban town in the London Borough of Hounslow, West London.
 "This place, which is noticed in Domesday Book, is supposed to have been originally called Feldham, signifying 'the field village.' " Actually the parish dates back to Saxon times when in 969 it was known as Feltham.
 The aforementioned Domesday Book actually lists the parish as Felteham.
 The lands were originally granted by the Count of Mortaine on behalf of Duke William.
 They were Lords of the manor of Feltham, and under tenants to the Count, and the name emerged as de Feltham.
 The manor house and nearly the entire village was rebuilt in 1634 after and accidental fire which also claimed the parish records.

 Important Dates for the Fealtman family

 This web page shows only a small excerpt of our Fealtman research.
-Another 133 words (10 lines of text) covering the years 1602, 1668 and 1620 are included under the topic Early Fealtman History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1602, 1668 and 1620 are included under the topic Early Fealtman History in all our PDF Extended History products and printed products wherever possible.

 Fealtman Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Fealtman family name include Fealtham, Feltham, Feltam, Fealtam and others.

 Early Notables of the Fealtman family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Fealtman Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Fealtman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fealtman family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Fealtman family to immigrate North America: Thomas Feltham settled in Virginia in 1649; Joseph Feltham arrived in Philadelphia, Pennsylvania in 1846; In Newfoundland, John Feltham held fishing rights at Pig Island in 1803.